 In 2020 alone, oil and gas contributed over 40% of the total value of Norway’s exports to the international market.
 Norway is the biggest producer of oil in Western Europe.
 The Nordic country is currently looking to explore new prospect zones within its borders in a bid to increase oil production and contribute to meeting the global demand for oil and energy.

-In this article, we would take a closer look at the oil and gas industry in Norway while highlighting the biggest oil companies operating in Norway.
+In this article, we will discuss the oil and gas industry in Norway while highlighting the biggest oil companies operating in Norway.

 Oil Industry in Norway: A Closer Look